espressif/arduino-esp32/libraries/ESP32/examples/Zigbee/Zigbee_Light_Bulb/README.md

 # Arduino-ESP32 Zigbee Light Bulb Example

-This example shows how to configure the Zigbee end device and use it as a HA on/off light bulb.
+This example shows how to configure the Zigbee end device and use it as a Home Automation (HA) on/off light bulb.

 **This example is based on ESP-Zigbee-SDK example esp_zigbee_HA_sample/HA_on_off_light.**